Your Senior Portrait Guide: Find your dream photographer, plan your senior portrait shoot and leave with photos that are uniquely you!

 A. Their schedule/availability

-Many photographers, especially those in high demand, are likely to be booked out months (if not a year) in advance.
+Many photographers, especially those in high demand, are likely to be booked out months in advance.
 I generally advise High School Juniors to plan to book their Senior Portrait Session shortly after the New Year to make sure they are able to get a slot with their photographer during the summer months before their Senior Year.

 B. Their turnaround time